slateci/slateci.github.io/_posts/2020-10-20-jupyterlab-and-osg-condor-pool.md

 type: markdown
 ---

-In our previous blog post on [JupyterLab and HTCondor with SLATE](https://slateci.io/blog/slate-jupyter-condor-june-2020.html), we showed how a user can leverage multiple SLATE catalog applications to deploy a JupyterLab instance and a test HTCondor pool on SLATE.

-In this blog post, however, we demonstrate how you can deploy a JupyterLab from the SLATE catalog, and then use it to submit HTCondor jobs to the OSG's Open Science Pool (c.f. the [Open Science Grid help desk](support.opensciencegrid.org)).
-We thought this would be very helpful for those users who work with such a production-scale high-throughput cluster and would like to use the condor-submit feature that's integrated within the SLATE JupyterLab application to submit their jobs.

-In this blog post, we assume you have a SLATE account and client installed on your laptop (c.f. the [SLATE quickstart](https://slateci.io/docs/quickstart/)) and access to a SLATE registered Kubernetes cluster.
-However, if you don't have an account, you can sign up at the [SLATE Portal](https://portal.slateci.io/slate_portal) and then follow the instructions for [installing the SLATE Client](https://slateci.io/docs/tools/#installing-the-slate-client).
-You can also find in the previous link, right after the Basic Use section, information on how to join or create a group so that you can deploy applications on SLATE.
+Our previous post [JupyterLab and HTCondor with SLATE](https://slateci.io/blog/slate-jupyter-condor-june-2020.html) described a deployment of HTCondor pool on a SLATE-registered Kubernetes cluster with job submission provided by a JupyterLab application.
+But what if you want just a JupyterLab capable of submitting jobs to the [Open Science Grid](www.opensciencegrid.org))?

 <!--end_excerpt-->

+## Assumptions

+We assume you have a SLATE account (c.f. the [SLATE quickstart](https://slateci.io/docs/quickstart/)) and access to a Kubernetes cluster registered with the SLATE federation.
+You will also need a local copy of the client installed, see [installing the SLATE Client](https://slateci.io/docs/tools/#installing-the-slate-client).

 ## Get an OSG token